Zero-pointed manifolds: Duality

-Let $\cV$ be a symmetric monoidal $\infty$-category that is $\ot$-sifted cocomplete.
 Recall from~\S5.2.1 of \cite{HA} the bar construction ${\sf Bar}(A)\simeq \uno\underset{A}\otimes \uno$ of an augmented associative algebra $A\ra \uno$ in $\cV$.
-There it is explained that ${\sf Bar}(A)$ is equivalent to the geometric realization of a simplicial object ${\sf Bar}_\bullet(A)$ in $\cV$, which is a two-sided bar construction.
+There, it is explained that ${\sf Bar}(A)$ is equivalent to the geometric realization of a simplicial object ${\sf Bar}_\bullet(A)$ in $\cV$, which is a two-sided bar construction.
 Pointwise explicitly, the object of $p$-simplices is canonically equivalent to $A^{\ot p}$, and through this identification the inner face maps can be identified as (a choice of) the associative multiplication map for $A$, the outer face maps can be identified as the augmentation of $A$, and the degeneracy maps can be identified as (a choice of) the unit of $A$.